 Our minds tend to resist change.
 You are going to be sitting there painting the figure and your brain will start to scream at you that the contrast looks ridiculous.
 You should pull it back, glaze it down, do something to make it look like what you’re familiar with seeing when you paint.
 Resist that urge!
 Remember that what you’re familiar seeing while you work is a miniature painted with insufficient contrast.
 You’re trying to paint the opposite of that.
 If you start feeling uncomfortable, chances are that means you’re doing something right, because if nothing else, you’re trying something new.
 Never make a sudden decision right after you’ve painted something new like that.
 Paint until the end of your session then walk away from the miniature.
 (Or stop right then and walk away if it’s just tempting you too much to ’tone it down’.)
 Come back the next day and give it a good look (using some tricks I’ll outline below).
 Think about it for a while.
 If you still think it’s too much, then go ahead and make some adjustments.
 (Though it doesn’t hurt to wait until you get closer to finished and look over the figure as a whole when considering whether certain areas have too much or too little contrast.)
 This approach gives you time to get used to the new thing that you’re trying and to assess it with fresh eyes.
 If you ‘fix’ it right after you’ve painted it, you risk covering up a lot of hard work that actually achieved some of the goals you set for yourself.

 I took a second look at it in 2009.
 Nope, not remotely enough contrast for a shiny leather/rubber suit look.
 Also not enough contrast on the hair.
 And note how the deep shadows under the stomach and between the legs make the shapes look like they have more volume and are more rounded.
-This is what I meant in the last post when I said we need to use contrast to make miniature figures look fully three dimensional.
+This is what I meant when I said we need to use contrast to make miniature figures look fully three dimensional.
 If I were to paint this today or touch it up again I would probably add very small even brighter highlights to areas of the suit.

 I’m definitely speaking from experience with that one.
 I’ve been working on painting something like contrast, or an animal pattern or whatever.
 It’s late, and I’m tired, and it just seems way too exaggerated and ridiculous looking.
 I’ve given into the impulse and painted over it, and regretted it the next day.
 I’ve also put the figure down and walked away, and come back the next day to realize that no, it doesn’t look so bad after all.